hot-glue-for-rails/hot-glue/README.md

 ## Field Types Supported

-- Integers that don't end with `_id`, they will be displayed as text fields.
+- Integers that don't end with `_id`: displayed as input fields with type="number"
 - Integers that do end with `_id` will be treated automatically as associations.
 You should have a Rails association defined.
 (Hot Glue will warn you if it can't find one.)
-- String*
-- Text*
-- Float*
-- Datetime
-- Date
-- Time
-- Boolean
+- String: displayed as small input box
+- Text: displayed as large textarea
+- Float: displayed as input box
+- Datetime: displayed as HTML5 datetime picker
+- Date: displayed as HTML5 date picker
+- Time: displayed as HTML5 time picker
+- Boolean: displayed radio buttons yes/ no
-- Enum - will display as a value list populated from the enum list defined on your model. see https://jasonfleetwoodboldt.com/courses/stepping-up-rails/enumerated-types-in-rails-and-postgres/
+- Enum - displayed as a drop-down list (defined the enum values on your model).
+For Rails 6 see https://jasonfleetwoodboldt.com/courses/stepping-up-rails/enumerated-types-in-rails-and-postgres/

-* shows in a size-aware container, i.e. in a bigger box if the field allows for more content

 # VERSION HISTORY